igor71/TensorFlow-GPU-Build-Docker/README.md

 NOTES:

-1. Due to github upload file size limitation prior running the job in jenkins for the first time need to create /home/jenkins/workspace/TensorFlow-GPU-Build-Docker/lib folder manualy on the jenkins slave node and add following files into lib directory:

-   libmklml_intel.so

-   libmklml_gnu.so

-2. It is possible to run the docker manually by executing following command:
+1. It is possible to run the docker manually by executing following command:

-   nvidia-docker run -d -p 37001:22 --name tflow_build yi/tflow-build:0.6-python-v.3.6.3
+   nvidia-docker run -d -p 37001:22 --name tflow_build -v /media:/media yi/tflow-build:0.6-python-v.3.6.3

-3. Build-Docker prepared to run as jenkins slave for CI/CD proccess, so when jenkins spinup docker container, all build steps will be executed under jenkins account existing in the docker-build image.
+2. Build-Docker prepared to run as jenkins slave for CI/CD proccess, so when jenkins spinup docker container, all build steps will be executed under jenkins account existing in the docker-build image.

    However, docker-build image setup properly to allow manual tensorflow package build under root account.